CREATE PROCEDURE¶

 The names of external access integrations needed in order for this procedure’s handler code to access external networks.

-An external access integration contains network rules and secrets that specify the external locations and credentials (if any) needed for handler code to make requests of an external network, such as an external REST API.
+An external access integration specifies network rules and secrets that specify external locations and credentials (if any) allowed for use by handler code when making requests of an external network, such as an external REST API.

 SECRETS = ( 'secret_variable_name' = secret_name [ , ... ] )